-Students who major in CDS are seeking careers in the fields of speech-language pathology or audiology.
-Speech-language pathologists identify, evaluate and treat children and adults with speech, language, cognitive-communication, and/or swallowing disorders.
-Audiologists identify, diagnose and treat individuals with hearing and/or balance disorders.
+Students who major in Communicative Disorders and Sciences (CD&S) are seeking careers in the fields of speech-language pathology or audiology.
+Speech-language pathologists identify, evaluate, and treat children and adults with speech, language, cognitive-communication, and/or swallowing disorders.
+Audiologists identify, diagnose, and treat individuals with hearing and/or balance disorders.

-The undergraduate coursework in CDS typically begins when a student has obtained Junior-level standing.
-The core curriculum is a two-year course of study that provides a foundation in speech, language, and hearing sciences as well as principles of assessing and treating individuals with communication disorders.
-The curriculum follows a specific sequence of courses that begins in the fall semester.
+The undergraduate coursework in CD&S typically begins when a student has obtained Junior-level standing.
+The core curriculum is a two-year course of study that provides a foundation in speech, language, and hearing sciences, as well as principles of assessing and treating individuals with communication disorders.
+The curriculum follows a specific sequence of courses [pdf] that can only begin in a Fall semester.

-Our course sequence is carefully planned to maximize your success in the program.
-Fall courses are pre-requisite for the classes we offer in the spring.
-Consequently, students may not begin taking courses in the CDS curriculum during the spring semester.
-If you enter the University in spring or decide to change majors mid-year, consult with the CDS undergraduate advisor to plan an appropriate schedule of classes while you wait for your class sequence to start in fall.
-For more information about all program requirements, please see the degree requirements page.
+Our undergraduate course sequence [pdf] is carefully planned to maximize your success in the program.
+Please note that Fall courses are pre-requisites for the courses that we offer in the Spring.
+Consequently, students may not begin taking courses in the CD&S curriculum during a Spring semester.
+Therefore, if you are admitted to SJSU in Spring or decide to change majors mid-year, please consult with our CD&S undergraduate advisor to plan an appropriate schedule of classes to enroll in while you wait for your CD&S class sequence [pdf] to start in Fall.
+For more information about all program requirements, please review the degree requirements page.

-A BA in CDS is not sufficient for a professional career as a speech-language pathologist or audiologist.
-Rather, the undergraduate degree in CDS forms the basis for future graduate-level course work in speech-language pathology or audiology.
+It is important to know that BA in CD&S is not sufficient for a professional career as a speech-language pathologist or an audiologist.
+Rather, the undergraduate degree in CD&S forms the basis for future graduate-level coursework in speech-language pathology or audiology.
 State and national standards require a Master's Degree (MA or MS) to practice speech-language pathology, and a clinical doctoral degree (AuD) to enter the practice of audiology.
-SJSU offers an MA in SLP.
+San Jose State University's Connie L. Lurie College of Education offers an MA degree in Education with a concentration in Speech Pathology.
 For a complete description of our MA program, please navigate to the MA Degree page.
 SJSU does not offer an AuD.
 A comprehensive list of AuD programs can be found on the websites of the American Speech-Language-Hearing Association and the American Academy of Audiology.